 A customer service tool is defined as a service, usually web-based, that tracks how you manage your time and resources.
 Customer service is defined by your customers feeling that their needs are being met or exceeded.
 A good customer service tool should help you measure how well you engage your customer, what tasks are being assigned and how, and empower you to analyze data to that effect.
-Studies indicate that 60% of customers are willing to pay for a better experience.
+Studies indicate that 60% of customers are willing to pay for a better experience, and that is only one of many customer service statistics showing the importance of a great customer experience.
 How do you best show your customers that experience?
 There are many tools you are familiar with, but some you may have overlooked.
 Here are ten tools to help you improve your customer service experience.

 1. Team Support